Sleeping Positions to Induce Labor

 Listening to Your Body

-Could back sleeping truly delay labor?
+Back sleeping could delay labor?

-How frequently should I adopt these positions?
+How often should I take these positions?

-Do exercises genuinely help with labor induction?
+Do exercises really help with labor induction?